Ronshausen

-Ronshausen is a municipality and a Luftkurort (“air spa”) in Hersfeld-Rotenburg district in northeastern Hesse, Germany.
+Ronshausen is a municipality and a Luftkurort (“air spa”) in the Hersfeld-Rotenburg district in northeastern Hesse, Germany.

 Geography

 Location

 The community lies in the valley of the Ulfe, which in Bebra empties into the Fulda.
 It lies in the Seulingswald and the Richelsdorf Hills (ranges).

 The nearest major towns are Bad Hersfeld (some 15 km to the southwest), Rotenburg (some 12 km to the northwest) and Eisenach (some 35 km to the east).

 Neighbouring communities

 Ronshausen borders in the northwest on the town of Bebra (outlying centre of Weiterode), in the northeast on the community of Nentershausen, in the east on the community of Wildeck, in the south Friedewald and in the west on the community of Ludwigsau (all in Hersfeld-Rotenburg).

 Constituent communities

 Ronshausen has only one outlying Ortsteil, Machtlos.